Project-Herophilus/DataSynthesis/README.md

 synthetic data is an involved process that can be achieved by numerous measures and ways.
 Our way was to create a platform to synthesize data (Data Synthesis) for multiple needs based on items like industry standards, vendor data models, custom defined models all in an on-demand manner.
 The DataSynthesis platform is designed to generate and/or build upon the extensible data attributes it has.
-As the platform bcontnues to matture there will be more data attributes added as well.
+As the platform contnues to matture there will be more data attributes added as well.
-The idea for DataSynthesis is in NO WAY new or unique, it comes from the struggle that every organization with every resource on every project I have ever worked on.
+The idea for DataSynthesis is in NO WAY new or unique, it comes from the struggle that every organization with every resource on every project members of the Project Herophilus team have ever worked on across multiple industries.

 Data Synthesis has always intended to be operated under the open/community source model.
 This means we are providing the code for community enhancements and improvements to support the growth of underlying data access capabilities.
 We are